"We've got a live one, guys!" shouts Chaplain Mike Zell as he drags a soldier out of a Humvee that was destroyed by an enemy grenade.

 "I want to put something in their hands to develop a unified spiritual front at home."

-He ordered the kits through Joan Momany, his liaison at Campus Crusade's Military Ministry.
+He ordered the kits through Joan Momany, his liaison at Cru's Military Ministry.
 One of 1,000 chaplains to whom staff members like Joan provide resources, Chaplain Zell knows that whenever he needs books or prayers, he can call.

 "The chaplains are like sons to me.
 I love them, cry for them, pray for them and worry about them," says the 70-year-old volunteer.
 She even keeps a picture of the Zell family in her office.

 Joan also tracked down other spiritual resources for him when the men in Chaplain Zell's Bible study said they wanted to become better husbands and fathers.

 The day after the combat simulation, seven soldiers, including 2 other chaplains, show up for a lunch Bible study using those materials.